Yelp/paasta/docs/source/yelpsoa_configs.rst

       one is still running. (if N starts and overflows to the next time slot, N+1 and any future runs will be canceled until N finishes)

-      In PaaSTA this can be worked around to some degree by using the ``cmd`` time parsing documented below.
-For example, if a job is scheduled to run every 24 hours, and a ``%(day)`` variable substitution is used, PaaSTA will create a new job for *each* new day, allowing the previous job to take more than 24 hours.

   * ``parents``: An array of parents jobs.
 If specified, then the job will not run until *all* of the jobs in this array have completed.
 The parents jobs should be in the form of ``service.instance``.
 For example::